 As part of the ACGME requirement for pediatric gastroenterology fellowship, fellows must complete a meaningful scholarly activity before graduation.
-Fellows are encouraged to create their own main research project as their scholarly activity, but also have smaller projects to allow for more chances of publication.
+Fellows are encouraged to create their own main research project as their scholarly activity, but also have smaller projects to allow for more chances of publications.
 There is also the opportunity to pursue other activities such as quality improvement projects, teaching, and presenting at conferences.

 Fellows are required to pursue research, present their findings at national and local conferences, and publish manuscripts.
 Fellows will meet with the Scholarly Oversight Committee during their first year and develop their main research project.
 The committee will help guide them through the process.
 We also have two dedicated clinical research assistants in the division who help with all research and also assist in guidance.
 Our fellows have been published in the Journal of Pediatric Gastroenterology and Nutrition, Disease of the Esophagus, and Gastroenterology.
 Our faculty has been published in the above journals as well as the Journal of Clinical Gastroenterology, the American Journal of Gastroenterology, Journal of Otolaryngology-Head & Neck Surgery, Clinical Pediatrics, and the Journal of Pediatrics

 Faculty and fellows are also involved in clinical trials.

 Fellows are also required to be involved in one quality improvement project a year.
 This is typically a joint effort among all fellows.
 The QI project is presented yearly at the Orlando Health Quality Retreat and can also be presented at other conferences.

 Recent projects have included improving no show rates in our endoscopy suites, reflex direct bilirubin levels in the NICU for early detection of biliary atresia, and iron dextran versus iron sucrose infusion in TPN patients to decrease hospital costs.